Survivor: Thailand: Season summary

-The sixteen contestants were split into two tribes of eight by the two eldest contestants, Jake and Jan; this was the first time in series history that the tribes were not preselected.
+The sixteen contestants were split into two tribes of eight by the two eldest contestants, Jake and Jan; this was the first time in the series history that the tribes were not preselected.
 Jake's tribe, Sook Jai, was composed of younger players and took an early lead.
 Chuay Gahn, despite losing five of the first seven challenges, remained mostly cohesive barring a conflict between Ghandia and Ted, whom Ghandia claimed made unwanted sexual advances toward her.
 This led to Ghandia being voted off in the next Tribal Council.
 Chuay Gahn won the next two immunity challenges, evening the playing field at five members per tribe.

-On Day 19, the tribes were instructed to live on the same beach.
+On day 19, the tribes were instructed to live on the same beach.
 Assuming a merge had occurred, Shii Ann from Sook Jai decided to switch allegiances to the Chuay Gahn alliance under the presumption that she was being ostracized by her tribe.
 However, the players were shocked to learn that they had not yet merged and were only living on the same beach; Shii Ann was subsequently voted off after Sook Jai lost the immunity challenge.
-Sook Jai was never able to recover from their numerical deficit, and they were systematically picked off one by one once the merge finally happened on Day 25.
+Sook Jai was never able to recover from their numerical deficit, and they were systematically picked off one by one once the merge finally happened on day 25.

 With only Chuay Gahn members left, they were forced to turn on each other.
 Brian, who had made separate alliances with three of the four other people used his influence to manipulate the vote to his liking.
 First, he turned the tribe on Ted, who was perceived as the biggest physical threat.
 Then, he targeted Helen and successfully convinced Clay and Jan to follow suit.
 After winning the final immunity challenge, Brian decided to take Clay with him to the finals, eliminating Jan.

 Both Brian and Clay were met with heavy criticism from the jury.
 Brian, who had made separate alliances and formed friendships with both Helen and Ted, was lambasted for his callous approach, but he was praised for his challenge performances and strong work ethic.
 In comparison, Clay was felt as not deserving for his lack of work ethic, and he was accused of making racial slurs against Ted.
-In the end, the jury voted 4-3 for Brian to win, awarding him for his control of the game.
+In the end, the jury voted 4–3 for Brian to win, awarding him for his control of the game.